a-mahal/a-mahal.github.io/_posts/2022-01-01-3D-Rendering.markdown

 # Mechanical Arm Print and Components

-Check out this pubic [stl file] [stl-file] used to print the comonents of the arm.
+Check out this pubic [stl file] [stl-file] used to print the components of the arm.

 Additional components for this build include the following
 - 3x MG995/996R servo motor